 yesterday i wanted to buy a handmade skirt from an etsy store. it's handmade in the u.s. so i felt it would be justifiable. but, i was reminded that i don't need any more skirts. i have at least 11 of them. (i'm just rambling here...sorry if i've lost your interest or if you're just lost).

-so everyday i have to go through a conversation with myself that goes something like this:
+so everyday i have to go through a conversation with myself that goes something like this:"i would really love to have that beautiful skirt/sofa/home"

 "but where was it made?"